-One translation of this verse states, “we exist for God.”
-As we drill down on God’s ownership of us, and the implications of our beloved Father’s ownership, it should comfort us to know that “all God is” is available to us for our care.
+A few translations of this verse state, “we exist for Him.”
+As we drill down on God’s ownership of us and the implications of our beloved Father’s ownership, it should comfort us to know that all of God is available to us for our care.

-“The thief comes only to steal and kill and destroy; I came that they may have life, and have it abundantly.” –John 10:10
+“The thief comes only to steal and kill and destroy; I have come that they may have life, and have it to the full.” –John 10:10

 Why does understanding God’s ownership of us and pursuing His glory provide us with all the meaning and purpose that we need?
 It’s simple.
 The Creator knows what the ultimate purpose of His creation is designed to be.

-The very words that God spoke through Solomon tell us this: “Vanity of vanity—all is vanity” (Ecclesiastes 1:2b).
-Yes, everything is empty apart from becoming “new creatures in Christ Jesus.”
+The very words that God spoke through Solomon tell us this: “‘Utterly meaningless!
+Everything is meaningless (Ecclesiastes 1:2b).’”
+Yes, everything is empty apart from becoming new creatures in Christ Jesus.

-There is no temporary fix in modern day culture, no matter how great it might be, that can take away the supernatural joy of knowing I am God’s son or daughter.
+There is no temporary fix in modern day culture, no matter how great it might be, that can take away the supernatural joy of knowing I am God’s child.

-It is my hope and prayer that you fight well for the glory, honor, and praise of our soon coming King this new year.
+It is my hope and prayer that you fight well for the glory, honor, and praise of our soon coming King.